 Why Breastfeed Even if You Have Cold or Fever?

-The following are some of the reasons why breastfeeding is acceptable even when you are sick:
+The following are the reasons why breastfeeding is important for your baby even if you are sick :

 1. To Prevent Early Weaning